GitauHarrison/notes/2fa_flask.md

 If you would like to test this project out, consider checking the [hosted application](https://simple-2fa.herokuapp.com/) or [test it locally](https://github.com/GitauHarrison/how-to-implement-time-based-two-factor-auth-in-flask).

-To make the project a bit more complete, I have added features such as _password resets_ and _email verification_, though they have nothing to do with what we want to do in this article.
+To make the project a bit more complete, I have added features such as _password resets_ and _email verification_, though they have nothing to do with what we will do in this article.

 ### Generall Rules About Passwords